aggregat4/go-comment-service/README.md

 - Users are sent an email with a time-limited high entropy authentication token
 - Upon token validation a time-limited cookie is set with the user's information

+## TODO

+- What encryption to use for the data in the sqlite database?
+AES?
+What form exactly?